Stoke-on-Trent: Stoke Pride

 Stoke Pride is the city's annual pride march that has been running since 2005, although it was not officially called Stoke Pride until 2008.
-It is a celebration of the city's LGBT community and attracts visitors from many different areas across the country and the globe.
-There were talks about such an event in 2003, but the idea was faced by opposition from the local BNP councillors and their supporters.
-Originally held in Hanley, the event was held at Northwood Park until 2016 and has since moved to Hanley Park in 2017 attracting over 7000 attendants, six times the amount of the previous year.
-It continued in 2018 with increased attendance, and in 2019.
-It was due to continue in 2020, on 20 June, but was postponed because of COVID-19.
+It is a celebration of the city's LGBT community and attracts visitors from many different areas across the country.
+Originally held in Hanley, the event was held at Northwood Park until 2016 and has since moved to Hanley Park in 2017 attracting over 7,000 attendants, six times the amount of the previous year.
+It continued in 2018 with increased attendance and in 2019.
+It was due to continue in 2020, on 20 June, but was postponed because of the COVID-19 pandemic.